A2Amir/Particle-Filters/README.md

 To code resampling we use an idea, which is more efficient and empirically gives better samples.
 Let's represent all our particles and importance weight in a big wheel.
 Each particle occupies a slice that corresponds to its importance weight.
 Particles with a bigger weight, like W5 (see below figure), occupy more space whereas particles with a smaller weight occupy less space.

-Very initially let's guess a particle index uniformly from the set of all indices, I did note this as a uniform sample at U from the discrete set of choices of index 1 to N and as a caveat in Python, of course, it goes from 0 to N-1. say we pick W6 then, the trick is we are going to construct the variable  called beta which is initialized with 0 and to which I add (when I construct the particles) a uniformly drawn continuous value that sits between 0 and 2 times w max, which is the largest of the importance weights in the important set.
+Very initially let's guess a particle index uniformly from the set of all indices, I did note this as a uniform sample at U from the discrete set of choices of index 1 to N and as a caveat in Python, of course, it goes from 0 to N-1.

+Say we pick W6 then, the trick is we are going to construct the variable  called beta which is initialized with 0 and to which I add (when I construct the particles) a uniformly drawn continuous value that sits between 0 and 2 times w max, which is the largest of the importance weights in the important set.

 <p align="right"> <img src="./img/11.jpg" style="right;" alt="   Each particle occupies a slice  " width="600" height="400"> </p>